Affiliate links on Android Authority may earn us a commission. Learn more.

 Price: Free (usually)

 Most camera manufacturers have DSLR apps for their cameras.
 Canon, Sony, Nikon, Lumix, and others have official apps meant to be used with their specific cameras.
 These usually aren’t the best apps.
 If they were, this list would be unnecessary and you wouldn’t be here.
 They can offer basic functionality though, including shooting pictures, downloading images to your phone, and other simple stuff.
+Some others have increased in functionality and you can do things like remote shooting, downloading via Bluetooth, and other advanced tasks.
 The apps can be pretty decent depending on your needs.
 They are also generally free.
 We recommend trying your camera’s official app (if it has one and it is compatible) before diving into the other ones, just in case.